KMKfw/kmk_firmware/docs/en/OLED_Display.md

 ```

 ### Split
-As well as with images you can change displaying according to your layer or side of split keyboard.
+Same as with images you can change displaying according to current layer or side of split keyboard.

 ```python
 oled.entries = [